GamasomeGames/GamasomeGames.github.io/index.md

 ### License

-DragonIK is a copyright trademark of Gamasome Interactive.
+DragonIK is a copyright trademark of Eternal Monke Games.
 Its license follows the Marketplace Distribution Agreement set by Epic Games.
 [Marketplace Distribution_license](https://www.unrealengine.com/en-US/marketplace-distribution-agreement).